IKomarovLeonid/OOAP/README.md

 2.3 Why we do not need operation to find all nodes with same value: Because we can user move to next item (item) and no need to iterate to each node.

-# Third task : split one way list and two way linkedlists abstractions
+# Third task : split one way list and two way linkedlists abstractions 11.12.2020

+11.12.2020: Done

+Split single list and linked list models.